tinychain/tinychain/docs/consensus.md

 # Design
-In tinychain, consensus module is design as **pluggable pattern**.
+In tinychain, consensus module is designed as **pluggable pattern**.
 Developers can change consensus algorithm to meet different scene easily。

 We provided several consensus algorithm in advance: